 The publicly accessible Wright sites in the San Francisco area are somewhat spread out.
 Although there is no correct order in which to see his buildings, this suggested itinerary can help you see them all in a day.

 You can optimize your trip by touring in this order:

 Marin Civic Center, 1957

 The Marin Civic Center is one of Wright's most ambitious public structures.
 It's quite large, in fact, this structure with arches reminiscent of aqueducts is visible from the highway.

-As you walk through the hallways and courtyards of this building, you may notice that it is filled with symbolism and Wright's statements about government.
+As you walk through the hallways and courtyards of this building, you may notice that it is filled with symbolism and Wright's statements about the government.
 The Civic Center is open weekdays.
 They give guided tours.
-Get more details, photos and history about the Civic Center here.
+Get more details, photos, and history about the Civic Center here.

 The Hanna House, also known as the Hanna-Honeycomb House was designed for Stanford University professor Paul Hanna, his wife Jean and their five children.